Tumbarumba welcomes you!

 The first of the many farm overpasses is just before the old Glenroy Station.
 These overpasses were built in consultation with farmers, to allow for their farming practices to continue with minimal disruption.

 Glenroy Station sits nestled among green rolling farmland with spectacular views over vineyards and a blueberry farm nearby.
 There are historical boards telling the story of the station, a picnic table and a bike rack – built by the local volunteers from the Men’s Shed.
+The station siding has recently been renovated by the Men’s Shed with funding form the project.

 Glenroy Station to Wolseley Park Station 6.6km